mikkkee/gifer/README.md

 #### Debug
-GIFer captures console output to display message on its UI; you need to stop this capturing behavior to see error code and trackbacks.
+GIFer captures console output to display message on its UI; you need to stop this capturing behavior to see error traceback codes.

 Comment out
 ```python